KevinHarizaj/themed-profile-generator/README.md

 `themedProfileGenerator(theme, numberOfProfiles)`

 -   `theme` - the theme name
--   `numberOfProfiles` - the number of profiles to be generated
+-   `numberOfProfiles` - the number of profiles to be generated, optional (default: 3)

 ```js
 import themedProfileGenerator from 'themed-profile-generator'